Plans and Reports

 Consolidated Plan

-The Consolidated Plan helps the City of Peoria decide how to spend federal funding we receive from the Department of Housing and Urban Development (HUD) over the next four (4) years.
-When making this plan, City staff look at housing, infrastructure, and public service gaps to figure out how our federal funds needs to be used to improve our community.
+The Consolidated Plan helps the City of Peoria decide how to spend federal funding we receive from the Department of Housing and Urban Development (HUD) over the next five (5) years.
+When making this plan, City staff look at housing, infrastructure, and public service gaps to figure out how our federal funds need to be used to improve our community.
 City staff ask for community members to provide their ideas, too.

 The Consolidated Plan outlines how the City of Peoria will spend three different federal grants in our community: